drone/docs/content/plugins/terraform.md

  <key>=<value>` option.
 * `ca_cert` - ca cert to add to your environment to allow terraform to use internal/private resources
 * `sensitive` (default: `false`) - Whether or not to suppress terraform commands to stdout.
+* `role_arn_to_assume` - A role to assume before running the terraform commands.
+* `root_dir` - The root directory where the terraform files live.
+When unset, the top level directory will be assumed.
+* `parallelism` - The number of concurrent operations as Terraform walks its graph.

 The following is a sample Terraform configuration in your .drone.yml file: